- The digital revolution means that the jobs of tomorrow will be quite different to those of today.

 Driven by its philosophy ‘Learning to work entails working to learn’, in their first fortnight students are tasked with building real businesses that will generate income.
 The idea is not only to acquire practical skills in finance, marketing and strategy, but develop the capacity to leverage creativity and work with others.

-The value of a degree
+of a degree

 Some of us may recall university as a time for exploring independence, building social networks and (for some10 at least), having fun living away from home for the first time.
 But as fees go up, higher education is increasingly seen as a major financial investment.
 This means that students are seeking a return on that investment and weighing up future employability as a deciding factor when selecting courses.